Geoffrey Owens, Ex-'Cosby Show' Star, Receives Support From Showbiz Community After Seen At Trader Joe's Job

 The Inquisitr published a story on Saturday, September 1, about former Cosby Show actor Geoffrey Owens’ job as a cashier at a New Jersey Trader Joe’s.
-The 57-year-old, who played Sondra Huxtable’s docile husband Elvin Tibideaux, was photographed, wearing a dirty company T-shirt, on duty at the grocery store by shopper Karma Lawrence on Saturday, August 25.
+The 57-year-old, who played Sondra Huxtable’s docile husband Elvin Tibideaux, was photographed wearing a dirty company T-shirt while on duty at the grocery store by shopper Karma Lawrence on Saturday, August 25.

 “It was a shock to see him working there, and looking the way he did,” she told the Daily Mail about Owens.
 “It made me feel really bad.
 I was like, ‘Wow, all those years of doing the show and you ended up as a cashier.'”